empi91/Bike_Sharing_Analytics/context/context_prompt.md

 - **Unit Tests**: Test individual functions and methods in isolation
 - **Integration Tests**: Test component interactions and database operations
-- **API Tests**: Test all endpoints with various scenarios (success, validation errors, edge cases)
+- **API Tests**: Test all endpoints with various scenarios (success, validation errors, edge cases) -- **Testing Framework**: Use unittest as only testing framework in this project

 ### Testing Framework (unittest)
 ```python